-- Delivery of the C-19 vaccination service has been added as an Enhanced Service from community pharmacies to support the public during the pandemic. - NHSE&I (London region) currently commissions the London Vaccination Service from pharmacies in Islington.
-This Enhanced Service is in addition to the National Advanced Flu Vaccination Service and includes a top-up element for seasonal flu as well as pneumococcal vaccinations for certain cohorts. - Coverage on Easter Sunday and Christmas Day to ensure that there are pharmacies open on these days and that their location is near to the hubs and out-of-hours providers so that patients can easily access medication if required. - Coverage on all other remaining bank holidays to ensure that there are pharmacies open on these days and that their location is near to the hubs and out-of-hours providers so that patients can easily access medication if required.
+- Delivery of the COVID-19 vaccination service has been added as an Enhanced Service from community pharmacies to support the public during the pandemic. - NHSE&I (London region) currently commissions the London Vaccination Service from pharmacies in Islington.
+This Enhanced Service is in addition to the National Advanced Flu Vaccination Service and includes a top-up element for seasonal flu as well as pneumococcal vaccinations for certain cohorts and MenACWY in 18-24-yearolds living in London permanently or temporarily. - Coverage on Easter Sunday and Christmas Day to ensure that there are pharmacies open on these days and that their location is near to the hubs and out-of-hours providers so patients can easily access medication if required. - Coverage on all other remaining bank holidays to ensure that there are pharmacies open on these days and their location is near to the hubs and out-of-hours providers so patients can easily access medication if required.